feiii/Conformal-Geometry/README.md

-# Computational Conformal Geometry Homework
+# Harmonic map, holomorphic map and Hodge decomposition

-This C++ project framework is used to help students to implement geometric algorithms.
+This project discretizes conformal map from plane to compact Riemann surface.
+As a result, it allows us to show holomorphic 1-forms on the surface.
+This can be view as a rendering method, use which I displayed a video clip on torus (genus=1 surface).
+Feel free to change it to other image or videos and play with it.

 ## System

-The code has been tested on Windows 10, Ubuntu 18.04 and MacOS 10.15.5, if there is any problem, please let me know.
+The code was ran on MacOS Catalina.

 ## Directory Structure